Habet/datamotus.github.io/_posts/2019-12-20-Shapley-value-regression.md

 because of multicollinearity.
 In order to understand the key drivers of successful restaurant business the Shapley Value, which shows the relative importance of predictors, can be used.
-The idea of Shapley value regression is in the changes \#\# D.N.IN THE CAHNGES? in $R^2$ when the chosen predictor is removed from the model.
+The idea of Shapley value regression is in the changes in $R^2$ when the chosen predictor is removed from the model.
 So for each regressor, all possible subsets of the remaining predictors are used to evaluate the regression and the explanatory variable with the highest additional contribution will be the most important prediction.

 Shapley value assigns relative ranking for each predictor by showing the dominance of explanatory variables: from the Shapley values regression,